-Grade level: 9,10 Credits: 1 Elective Credit Career Pathways: Arts and Communication Period per Cycle: 6 Length of Course: 90 days Quality Points: 4 (General)
+Grade level: 9,10 Credits: 1 Arts and Humanities or Elective Credit Career Pathways: Arts and Communication

-Prerequisite: Entrance by audition Must also take Symphonic Band 518 or Symphonic Band/Choralaires 519 both semesters in the same school year.
+Must also take Symphonic Band 518 or Symphonic Band/Choralaires 519 both semesters in the same school year.

 This course is designed for students in grades 9 and 10 who perform in both band and choir.
 Please refer to the course descriptions for Wind Ensemble I and Choir I for more details.
 These courses meet at the same time and students will alternate class time between the two courses.